-MEDIATION is a process which allows individuals to voluntarily resolve disputes in a confidential, out-of-court procedure.
-In mediation a neutral third party helps those in conflict define issues, explore solutions and reach practical, workable and mutually satisfactory agreements.
+MEDIATION is a process that allows individuals to voluntarily resolve disputes in a confidential, out-of-court procedure.
+In mediation, a neutral third party helps those in conflict define issues, explore solutions and reach practical, workable and mutually satisfactory agreements.
 Mediation seeks to prevent conflicts from escalating, saving everyone involved the time and expense of going to court.
-Mediation is a process which can help all parties involved get past their anger, frustration, guilt or “desire to punish”; clarify their underlying, bottom-line goals; see their “opponent’s” feelings, viewpoints and goals; cooperatively build a lasting, WIN/WIN voluntary solution; and create an atmosphere of on-going cooperation and efficiency.
+Mediation can help all parties involved get past their anger, frustration, guilt or “desire to punish”; clarify their underlying, bottom-line goals; see their “opponent’s” feelings, viewpoints and goals; cooperatively build a lasting, WIN/WIN voluntary solution; and create an atmosphere of on-going cooperation and efficiency.
 All mediations are handled promptly and confidentially.

 Our mediators are community volunteers who have completed specialized training and are certified by the Administrative Directors of the Courts.
 Mediators assist both parties in negotiating and solving their own problems.
 Statistics have shown a consistently high rate of resolution of issues in cases proceeding to mediation.